26 December 14th, 1946

 This article is not available from the National Library of Israel.
 The article was obtained from the New York Public Library’s microfiche archives.

-The fear that theater fans had of roles belonging to the comedian Berl Bernstein. – Bessie Thomashefsky in pants. – Yosl Edelstein during the time when Mogulesko lost his voice.
+The fear that theater fans had of roles belonging to the comedian Berl Bernstein. – Bessie Thomashefsky in trousers. – Yosl Edelstein during the time when Mogulesko lost his voice.

 Beginning the season1 in the People’s Theater, we put on Lateiner’s operetta Aleksander, oder der Kroynprints fun Yerusholayim.
 Boris Thomashefsky was always a big hit in the role of the crown prince.
 In the play, I performed the role of Naftali the Mishuganer, who speaks to himself that the true crown prince is him alone.